-On the ocassion of COP26, the Global Platform for the Right to the City claims:
+On the occasion of COP26, the Global Platform for the Right to the City calls for:

-There is an urgent need for governments and society at all levels to profoundly rethink the dominant urban development model and the nature of the cities it has engendered in order to redress the ongoing climate emergency.
-Such a paradigm shift should move towards more collective and equitable models for the management and distribution of resources, parting from the singular focus on private property towards a larger emphasis on collective access to common goods.
+There is an urgent need for governments and society at all levels to deeply rethink the dominant urban development model and the nature of cities that it has spawned in order to correct the ongoing climate emergency.
+Said paradigm shift should advance towards more collective and equitable models for the management and distribution of resources, starting from the singular focus on private property towards a greater emphasis on collective access to common goods.

 On November 11th, as the UN Climate Change Conference (COP26) holds, for the first time ever, a day dedicated to the built environment, we insist that in order to address the effects of climate change in a just and equitable way, our cities and territories must .

 In this sense, the Global Platform for the Right to the City (GPR2C) releases today the Thematic Paper “The City as a Common Good: A pillar of the Right to the City”, which seeks to dialogue with the notion of commons from the perspective of the Right to the City, highlighting pathways and experiences to advance on legal, governance and community frameworks that allow for more just and democratic communities.